- Alzheimer’s & Other Dementias

 How is Alzheimer’s treated?

-The U.S. Food and Drug Administration (FDA) has approved four medications to treat Alzheimer’s disease: Donepezil (Aricept*), rivastigmine, (Exelon*), galantamine (Razadyne*), and Memantine (Namenda*).
+Four U.S. Food and Drug Administration (FDA) approved medications are used to treat Alzheimer’s disease: Donepezil (Aricept*), rivastigmine, (Exelon*), galantamine (Razadyne*), and Memantine (Namenda*).
 Aricept, Exelon, and Razadyne are acetylcholinesterase inhibitors, which stop the breakdown of acetylcholine, a neurotransmitter or chemical messenger that facilitates communication between cells.
 Namenda, an NMDA receptor antagonist, regulates the level of another neurotransmitter, glutamate.
-Excess glutamate in Alzheimer’s disease causes overstimulation (i.e., “excitotoxicity”) and cell death.
+Excess glutamate in Alzheimer’s disease is hypothesized to contribute to overstimulation (i.e., “excitotoxicity”) and cell death.

-Aricept is approved for use at all stages of Alzheimer’s disease, while Exelon and Razadyne are specifically for individuals with mild-to-moderate impairment.
-Namenda is the only medication approved for moderate-to-severe Alzheimer’s disease.
-All four medications can enhance cognitive abilities, improve everyday functioning and, in some cases, help alleviate behavioral symptoms.
-While current medications can improve symptoms of Alzheimer’s disease, these drugs do not change the underlying disease process, which continues.
+Aricept and Exelon are approved for use at all stages of Alzheimer’s disease, while Razadyne is specifically for individuals with mild-to-moderate impairment.
+Namenda is only medication for moderate-to-severe Alzheimer’s disease.
+All four medications can enhance cognitive abilities and improve everyday functioning.
+These drugs do not change the underlying disease process, which continues inexorably.

 - Download answers to Frequently Asked Questions about the current Alzheimer’s disease medications